 - Avoid close contact with persons diagnosed with COVID-19 (especially high risk).

 - Wear a tightly fitting mask or wear 2 masks whenever social distancing is not possible, especially on public transportation and at transportation hubs.
-However, a growing number of European countries and some airlines are banning the use of cloth face coverings and are requiring the use of medical-grade masks (e.g., surgical mask, FFP2 mask, or KN95/N95 mask) despite the general recommendation to reserve these for health care workers.
+However, a growing number of European countries and some airlines are banning the use of cloth face coverings and are requiring the use of medical-grade masks (e.g., surgical mask, FFP2 mask, or KN95/N95 mask) despite the general recommendation to prioritize these for health care workers.

 - Avoid attendance at high COVID-19–risk activities such as large social or mass gatherings (e.g., weddings, funerals, parties, concerts, sporting events, parades), being in crowds (e.g., restaurants, bars, airports, bus and train stations, movie theaters), and travel on a cruise ship or river boat.

 During travel, travelers should also: